 Traffic control is exercised through a network of Route Control Offices.
 A National Operations Centre also exists that provides an overview of the control function.
 Controllers take action in relation to current train running and in response to incidents and emergencies to mitigate the impact of any disruptive events.
-In some cases train and freight operating companies' control staff are co-located in these control offices.
+In some cases train and freight operating companies' control staff are co-located in these control offices to enable more intergrated working.
 In the following sections we set out details of the principal systems of control and communication.